About the Event

 Conference Agenda

-Continuing Ed Accreditation: This professional development is in the process of being approved by the Georgia Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation and The American College of Healthcare Executives (ACHE).
+Continuing Ed Accreditation: This nursing continuing professional development activity was approved by the Georgia Nurses Association, an accredited approver by the American Nurses Credentialing Center.
+Participants may earn up to 8.25 nursing contact hours.

 Day - 01